Jaynabergman/WETO_ddRAD/06_Population_genomics_analyses/10_PCA.md

 2. filename.eigenval (file with the Eigenvalues)

 ## 2. Generating plots in R
-Download the files with the eigenvectors and eigenvalues to the desktop.
-Plots to visual the explained variance and to see PC1 vs PC2, PC1 vs PC3, etc. were generated in R. There is an external rmd created to run this code (*02_PCA.rmd*).
+1. Download the files with the eigenvectors and eigenvalues to the desktop.
+2. Plots to visual the explained variance and to see PC1 vs PC2, PC1 vs PC3, etc. are generated in R. There is an external rmd created to run this code (*02_PCA.rmd*).